shyampurk/kitchen-tracker/BuildAndInstall.md

 ##Installation of the Software/Drivers

 ### Prerequisites
-1. Before proceeding with the software installation, make sure to disable driver signing check on Windows 7 to allow third party drivers ( non Microsoft) to be installed.
+Step 1: Before proceeding with the software installation, make sure to disable driver signing check on Windows 7 to allow third party drivers ( non Microsoft) to be installed.

 ##For Windows 7